Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: Concluding Remarks

 The checking parameters for investigating other models can also be obtained.
-In order to obtain the checking parameter used in a model, it is necessity that $[ \overline{e^{- \Upsilon }} ]_R$ for the model is analytically solved.
+In order to obtain the checking parameter used in a model, it can be necessary that the equilibrium information in the Jarzynski equality is analytically solved.